The Mindset Of An Entrepreneur

 #3: Be a risk-taker

 For every business that succeeds, there would be many more that would have failed.
 In that sense, an entrepreneur needs to be a risk-taker and to be aware that business failure is certainly a possibility.
+This is at the core of the mindset of an entrepreneur.
 After all, many successful entrepreneurs have had their share of failures and set-backs before achieving any real success.
 Notwithstanding this, a potential entrepreneur can always take appropriate steps to mitigate against such risks.
 For example, this can be achieved through careful planning, seeking out professional advice, being practical about how much financial exposure one is able to absorb and finding partners to help finance and manage the business.
 There are lots more resources available these days to guide new entrepreneurs on how to mitigate potential pitfalls when starting a business as well as mentors that one can speak to and learn from.
 Thus, make good use of these resources and be as prepared as possible before taking the plunge.
 As the saying goes, ‘being prepared is half the battle’.

 #4: Power of perseverance